PuceBaboon/TASMOTA_Smart_Bulb/README.md

 + -h  --  "H"elp.
 Basically this command listing.

 ## Extending the sequencer colour range
-The colurs are in a table at the top of the file.
+The colours are in a table at the top of the file.
 All you need to do to add a new colour is to add it (with a unique name) to that table.
 The colour values are in the RRGGBBWWWW format, where each character represents a HEX number.
 For example:- `YELLOW="FFAA330000"`.
 Note that it's safer to use only the RGB LEDs when displaying colours.
 To choose a colour, the easiest way is to use the sliders on the TASMOTA main menu to set a the RGB intensities, then go to the "console" window (from the main menu) to see what the RRGGBB numbers actually are.

 The new colours you add to the table will also need to be added by name to the "COL_SEQ" (colour sequence) list variable, immediately below the table (ie:- `COL_SEQ="${YELLOW} ${RED}"`).
 It's usually a good idea to add the new colours right at the beginning of the list, so that you can easily see that it is working when you start the sequencer.